 Home to Spartan training programs, Live Fire is placed in the Avery J. Johnson Academy of Military Science.
 As such, it’s one of the smaller maps and has some interesting nuances to keep aware of.

-Not only are there tighter corridors and lines of sight to manage in Live Fire, there are also weapon spawns in the center.
+Not only are there tighter corridors and lines of sight to manage in Live Fire, but power weapons spawn in the center.
 If your team wants a Sniper Rifle or Skewer, you’ll need to control the map.
 There are even training dummies!

-Last but not least, there’s Recharge — one of the weirder, also fittingly named, maps in the upcoming title.
-Built with an emphasis on verticality, Recharge is suited to fans of the grappling hook.
+Recharge is one of the weirder maps in Halo Infinite.
+Built with an emphasis on verticality, Recharge is suited to fans of the grappling hook item.

 Past that, a melee weapon spawns on the map (recharging and spawning again).
 So if you like flying around with a Gravity Hammer or Energy Sword, this map may tickle your fancy.

-Thus far, these are all five maps that have been announced and revealed for Halo Infinite.
+Thus far, these are all of the maps that have been announced and revealed for Halo Infinite.
 More maps are expected to arrive post-launch, so we’ll update this page as we hear more.
 For more on Halo, be sure to check out more of our content.